-Put your desired work title in job sites to see what are companies looking for.
+Put your desired work title in job sites and Linkedin to see what are companies looking for.
 Then type your skills and see what kind of jobs (and titles) are on offer.

 Another smart trick – Sift through online profiles and resumes of successes that you admire or aspire towards.
 Pick parallels in your chosen field to see what specific skills are they highlighting or bragging about.

 To exploit her love for plants and gardening, Sheila M’s simple search for the word Gardening in the job site Indeed.com, turned up some interesting titles – Green Infrastructure Gardener, Garden Center Merchandiser, Garden Educator, etc. Going through the requirements led her to pursue a certificate program offered by the New York Botanical garden.

 A Linkedin search for Real Estate Copywriters showed the various examples of Linkedin headlines that content creators and entrepreneurs use.
 It helped Teresa S with cherry picking the right keywords to update her Linkedin Profile headline, including adding an emoji for grabbing attention.

 Want more from LinkedIn but struggling with the ‘how’?